Events

 August 11, 2025

 The final gathering of our TEI Summer Sessions focused on digital literacy, character sets, and the language of the web (e.g. unicode, XML syntax, etc.); multilingual text encoding practices (including languages that read right to left); and a variety of questions about language-based handling of digital texts encoded in TEI-XML.
-We recommend installing Oxygen XML […]
+We recommend installing Oxygen XML Editor, 30 day trial.
+A limited number of computers in the UBC Digital Scholarship Lab have licensed Oxygen XML installed if you prefer to work on those machines (note: you will need to save your work to cloud storage or a portable device as the computers are […]

 TEI Summer Session 2: Encoding Entities: People, Orgs, Time and Place